cover

 Abstract

-This study aims to explain and analyze the effect of work life balance and self-efficacy on employee performance with employee engagement as a mediating variable.
-This quantitative study collected data through questionnaires.
-The population consisted of all 134 employees at the Population and Civil Registration Office of Malang City, who also served as the research sample using a saturated sampling technique.
-The data were analyzed using Structural Equation Modeling – Partial Least Squares (SEM-PLS) with SmartPLS version 3.2.9.
-The results show that work life balance and self-efficacy have a positive and significant effect on employee performance.
-Furthermore, work life balance and self-efficacy have a positive and significant effect on employee engagement, and employee engagement has a positive and significant effect on employee performance.
-These findings confirm that employee engagement serves as a partial mediator in the relationship between work life balance and self-efficacy on employee performance.
+Purpose – This study aims to explain and analyze the effects of work-life balance and self-efficacy on employee performance with employee engagement as a mediating variable.
+Design/Methodology/Approach – This study employs a quantitative research approach.
+Data were collected through questionnaires involving all 134 employees of the Population and Civil Registration Office of Malang City as the research sample using a saturated sampling technique.
+The data were analyzed using Structural Equation Modeling–Partial Least Squares (SEM-PLS) with SmartPLS version 3.2.9.
+Findings – The results show that work-life balance and self-efficacy have positive and significant effects on employee performance.
+Additionally, work-life balance and self-efficacy positively and significantly influence employee engagement, while employee engagement also has a positive and significant effect on employee performance.
+The findings confirm that employee engagement partially mediates the relationship between work-life balance and self-efficacy on employee performance.
+Originality/Value This research provides value by empirically demonstrating the mediating role of employee engagement in the relationship between work life balance, self-efficacy, and performance, offering insights that help organizations design more effective human resource strategies.